einstein13/snow-copy/README.md

 ## Installing with your web browser

 Currently only Chrome web browser is supported.
-In the future
+In the future firefox will be also available to run this plugin.

 ### Chrome